philfujisawa/best_power/README.md

 **Browser Access**: Ensure you use 🌐 http://localhost:3000/ to access the site.
 If the port is different, check your docker-compose.yml file.

 **Stop Services**: Use docker-compose down to free up resources after testing.

+**✨ Enhancements**
+Here’s is what I improved until now:

+🛠️ Update and fix to current Ruby and some gems avoiding bug to run Docker or RBENV conflicts for Windows OS.
+🤖 Add a good readme.

 🤝Thank you so much!🤝